-The STI Project was launched in April of 2012 during STI/STD Awareness Month by STI+ Executive Director, Jenelle Marie Pierce.
+The STI Project was launched in April of 2012 during STI/STD Awareness Month and is currently led by STI+ Executive Director, Jenelle Marie Pierce, CSE.
 The STI Project is an independent website and progressive movement dismantling stigma by reclaiming STI narratives through awareness, education, and acceptance with story-telling and the use of comprehensive, inclusive, accurate, relevant, empathetic, and pleasure-focused resources.

 Taking steps toward modern-day sexual health and prevention by advocating for conscientious and informed decisions, we post interviews with and the stories of those who have sexually transmitted infections or diseases, as well as a plethora of news and resources related to STIs and STDs.
 On our websites, our YouTube channel, in our podcast, and across all of our social media channels we cover STI testing, treatment, prevention, and more.

 Our online static content consists of over 350 comprehensive STI articles, guides and fact sheets, advice answers, extensive external resource lists for each sexually transmitted infection or disease and a growing blog.
 Our content contributors include leading experts in the fields of sexual health and wellness, obstetrics and gynaecology, urology, and STI testing.
 Each article is thoroughly researched and fact-checked for accuracy among a large list of global human sexuality educators and reference sites.

 We also provide interactive services, referrals to sexual/reproductive healthcare, and global outreach offline through tabling events, project collaboration, research, clinician or staff training, and speaking engagements.